atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ## Setup and creating a store

-Data fetching and updating in Atomic is handled through a `Store`, the store manages connections to various atomic servers, authentication, realtime updates using web sockets, caching and more.
+Data fetching and updating in Atomic is handled through a `Store`, the store manages connections to various atomic servers, authentication, real-time updates using web sockets, caching and more.
 Most of the time, like in the case of this portfolio example, you share one global store that is shared throughout the application but if your app supports multiple users with their own data or account you will have to instantiate a store per each user as the store can only authenticate one agent at a time (This is by design to prevent leaking data between users).

 Let's first create a `.env` file at the root of the project in which we specify some info like the URL of our Atomic server.
 We also add an environment variable with the subject of our homepage resource.

-The server url is the subject of your Drive, you can find this by clicking on the name of the drive in the top and copying the url in the address bar.
+The server URL is the subject of your Drive, you can find this by clicking on the name of the drive at the top and copying the URL in the address bar.

 ```env
 // .env